Britney Spears Rocks A Bathrobe And Worries Fans By Recreating ‘Pretty Woman’ Scene

 Britney Spears recently freaked her fans out by doing something dangerous to recreate an iconic movie scene.
 The “Pretty Girls” singer was simply paying homage to the movie Pretty Woman, but some of her Instagram followers feared that her actions could have resulted in her being seriously injured or even killed.

 On Friday afternoon, Britney Spears took to Instagram to share a silly video with her fans.
-The 36-year-old singer is perched on the edge of a second story window in the short clip, which appears to have been filmed in the morning; Britney has a cup off coffee sitting beside her, and she’s still wearing her bathrobe.
+The 36-year-old singer is perched on the edge of a second story window in the short clip, which appears to have been filmed in the morning; Britney has a cup of coffee sitting beside her, and she’s still wearing her bathrobe.
 However, she already has on a full face of makeup.

 “Edward, look.
 No hands!
 No hands!” she says as she lets go of the edge of the window.